What Should You Cash In First When You Retire?

 Following the Right Order Really Pays Off!

 The order in which you make your withdrawals is important.
 A comprehensive financial plan will help you optimize the use of your savings.
-Ask a specialist for advice if needed.
-The time you spend will be a good investment.
+Ask for advice if necessary; a meeting with a specialist is time well spent.